thuytrinht4/disaster-response-pipeline/README.md

 ### 3. Flask Web App
 A Python script, `run.py` file is written for flask web app deployment

-+ Modify file paths for database and model as needed
++ Specify file paths for database and model used for testing.
 + Add data visualizations using Plotly in the web app.